davisjaron/Poly-Phone-Manager/README.md

      - Selling this software
      - Offering this software as a service
      - Including this software in commercial products
-   - Contact jaron@davisjaron.com for commercial licensing
+   - Contact davisjaron@pm.me for commercial licensing

 For full license terms, see the [LICENSE](LICENSE) file.